 Until next time…

-Alexander Grant, FRM is Olympia Trust CGP’s Senior FX Strategist.
+Alexander Grant, FRM is Olympia Trust CGP’s Head of FX Options Trading.
 He can be reached at firstname.lastname@example.org if you have questions.